uvastatlab/statlab-fellows/resources/git_steps.md

 $ git push origin master # pushes the name on your local machine (origin) to a branch on your GitHub page (master)
 ```

+### Working with/changing files in the forked GitHub repositry

+For some files, e.g, markdown/text files like the weekly updates, it's simpler to make the changes within GitHub.

+1. Click edit button on the file page; make changes
+2. Click "commit changes" button -- GitHub will provide a default title, but you can change this and add description if you like
+3. Click "pull request" tab, and click "new pull request" button -- this will take you to the source repository
+4. Click "create pull request" button -- you can add a new title or comments -- then click "create pull request" again

+Once the pull request has been merged GitHub will send you a notification.
+Sync the source repo with your local repo (on your computer) following the steps 1-3 above.

-### Working with local files
+### Working with/changing files on your local repo (on your computer)

-Make changes to the forked repository on your local machine; when you're ready, commit those changes to your local repository and push these to your forked repository on GitHub.
+In most cases, e.g., making changes to code, you'll make changes on your local machine first.
+When you're ready, commit those changes to your local repository, push these to your forked repository on GitHub, and create pull request to merge them into the source repository.

-1. In the terminal, navigate to your local directory
+1. Once you're satisfied with changes, open the terminal/bash and navigate to your local directory

 2. List new or modified files available to be committed